 Do NOT throw pullings onto any compost pile.
 They do not die.
-They colonize the whole pile.
+They colonize the whole pile - migrating to the new top when you turn the pile.
 It is best if they go into the garbage.
 The only alternative is to 'rot' them in place covered in plastic - a process with its own problems.

 For small to medium size plants, the roots radiate just under the soil so no gloves or tools are necessary.
 Just grasp the stem and pull.
 It takes about a minute.
 For larger plants there will be one thick root often running sideways.
 It is easy to cut through with the keyhole saw used when clearing Blackberries.

 Gardeners love the St. John's Wort (Hypericum perforatum) long-blooming showy flowers.
 They deadhead the blooms in fall dumping them in the back of their trucks.
 It is clear from the plant's pattern of occurence in the woods, that its source is seed heads falling off the trucks.
 None of the isolated plants shows any indication of spreading much less being 'invasive'.
 Only one plant in full sun grew with vigor.
 All were right beside the trail.

 Single plants need no tools to clear.
 Simple grab the stem and pull.
 The one bigger clump required a cultivator and/or keyhole saw to loosen the roots.